MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-reliable-actors-get-started.md

 ---
-title: Create an actor-based service on Azure Service Fabric | Microsoft Docs
+title: Create an actor-based service on Azure Service Fabric
 description: Learn how to create, debug, and deploy your first actor-based service in C# using Service Fabric Reliable Actors.
 author: vturecek